 Myth #6: Using Emergency Contraceptive Pills More Than Once is Dangerous

 Definitely a myth!
-If unprotected sex should occur again, even within the same menstrual cycle, it is safe to use the levonorgestrel emergency contraceptive pill again.
-However, your doctor should be contacted quickly so that a regular form of birth control can be started.
-Emergency contraceptive use shouldn't become a habit because:
+If unprotected sex should occur again, even within the same menstrual cycle, it is safe to use the levonorgestrel emergency contraceptive pill again, as noted by Planned Parenthood.

-- It's costly and inconvenient which may increase the risk for a pregnancy
+- It's costly and inconvenient which may increase the risk for a pregnancy.

-- You are exposed to higher hormone levels
+- You are exposed to higher hormone levels.

-- Side effects, such as irregular periods, breast tenderness, nausea or vomiting, stomach pain, tiredness, or headache can occur
+- Side effects, such as irregular periods, breast tenderness, nausea or vomiting, stomach pain, tiredness, or headache can occur.

 - Worrying about an unintended pregnancy can be stressful.

-Myth #7: Emergency Contraceptives Are Not Affordable
+Myth #7: Emergency Contraceptives Are Not Affordable Over the Long Run

 Myth #8: Emergency Contraceptives Are Only Available When I Have an Emergency

-Remember, emergency contraception does not protect against the AIDS virus or other sexually transmitted diseases; only a condom can do this.
+Remember, emergency contraception does not protect you against the AIDS virus or other sexually transmitted diseases; only a condom can do that.

 Myth #9: Emergency Contraceptive Pills Have No Side Effects